CBenton0212/mcds_greedy_approx/README.md

 ![mcds demo image](./MCDS_Demo/images/mcds_demo.png)

 [Wireless ad hoc networks (WANETS)](https://en.wikipedia.org/wiki/Wireless_ad_hoc_network) rely on a decentralized, on demand, peer-to-peer network where each node on the network participates in the routing of messages.
-Usage of WANETs is becoming increasingly more popular with the rise of IoT and the growth of sensory networks.
+The usage of WANETs is becoming more popular with the rise of IoT and the growth of sensory networks.

 Typically, nodes on a WANET have a limited range of transmission and therefore cannot directly communicate will all other nodes on the network.
 Nodes will instead rely on passing messages through a set of intermediary nodes, known as the "backbone", until a message reaches its desired recipient.
 The "backbone" should be reachable by all nodes on the network and will ideally be as small as possible to ensure efficient communication.